All Episodes

 I mean, they're not using real live oil inside those drums and are banging the spoons up against them.

-Cello, boombox, harmonica, voice.
+Cello, boom box, harmonica, voice.

-Now, uh, we haven't played any sound bites of the Obama speech, ladies and gentlemen, because frankly, it's hard to comment on.
+Now, we haven't played any sound bites of the Obama speech, ladies and gentlemen, because frankly, it's hard to comment on.

 It really is hard to comment on.

-It was disjointed, it was contradictory.
+It was contradictory.

 How do you analyze that?

-How do you analyze a disjointed contradictory and unmemorable speech?
+How do you analyze a disjointed, contradictory, and unmemorable speech?

-There was no flow, there was no theme.
+There was no theme.

 There was some wishful thinking and some platitudes in there, but nothing new.